AdamBrodzinski/RedScript/spec.md

 #### Ruby flavored function expressions

 Func declares the function as an expression.
-I am still undecided if `func` should decalare it like below or just compile into a regular function.
+I am still undecided if `func` should be decalared like below or just compile into a regular function.
 The lack of function hoisting obviosly has it pro's and cons.
 Vanilla JS functions of course will still work as well.

 *Status:* **Working**